kerwinso/osc-tools/README.md

-##Various tools and scripts for OpenStax:
+##Various tools and scripts for OpenStax Content QA:

 * batch-build-pdf (Python): Enqueue a batch of PDF files on the CNX legacy editor (textbook-dev or textbook-QA).